Apple sees holiday-quarter sales above Wall St., shares rise

-(Reuters) - Apple Inc (AAPL.O) forecast revenue for the holiday shopping-quarter largely above market expectations, allaying investor concerns about production delays on the eve of the launch of the highly anticipated iPhone X.
+(Reuters) - Apple Inc (AAPL.O) forecast revenue for the holiday shopping-quarter largely above market expectations on Thursday, allaying investor concerns about production delays on the eve of the launch of the highly anticipated iPhone X.

-Apple opened pre-orders for the iPhone X on Oct.
-27 and has said demand has been “off the charts,” although some analysts have been worried about supply chain issues that might prevent Apple making enough phones to satisfy demand.
+Apple has said demand for its newest phone, which opened for pre-orders last week, has been “off the charts,” although some analysts have been worried about supply chain issues that might prevent Apple making enough phones to satisfy demand.

 The new phone, which goes on sale around the world on Friday, drew a line of about 350 people outside Apple’s store in Sydney, Australia shortly after the company released its results.